Gudakalyan1/Kalyan-G.Github.io./README.md

   https://github.com/Gudakalyan1/Kalyan-G.Github.io./blob/main/car%20safety.ipynb

-   I built a decission tree classifier to predict the safety of the car.I build two models, one with criterion gini index and another one with criterion entropy.
+   I built a decission tree classifier to predict the safety of the car. build two models, one with criterion gini index and another one with criterion entropy.
 I implement       decision Tree Classification with Python and Scikit-Learn.
    The model yeilds a very good performance as indicated by the model accuracy in both cases which was found to be 89% on test data set.
    Gini index- train set=93%,test set=89%
    similarly the model criteration as entropy the train set accuracy is 93% and test accuracy 91%